G4SJI/G4SJI/README.md

-- 👋 Hi, I’m @G4SJi can you assist with the raspberrypi HiQ camera in allsky camera please as it does not run.
+- 👋 Hi, I’m @G4SJi can you assist with the raspberrypi HiQ camera it will not run on bullseye allsky camera i understand there are commands other cammands for the HiQ camera
 -
 -
 - 🌱